Denys Berinchyk

 Denys Berinchyk (Денис Берінчик, /uk/; born 5 May 1988) is a Ukrainian professional boxer.
-He held the WBO lightweight title from May 2024 to February 2025.
+He previously held the World Boxing Organization (WBO) lightweight title from 2024 to 2025.

 As an amateur, he won silver medals in the light-welterweight division at the 2011 World Championships and the 2012 Summer Olympics.
 He made his professional bare knuckle debut on 24 July 2021, defeating former UFC Fighter Artem Lobov by TKO.

 He has a PhD in physical education and sport, obtained at the National University of Ukraine on Physical Education and Sport.

 Amateur boxing career

 2011 World Amateur Boxing Championships

 In the 2011 World Championships, he beat the No.1 seeded and reigning champion Cuban Roniel Iglesias Solotongo on points.
 In the gold medal bout, he was beaten by Everton Lopes of Brazil following the encounter ended 26-23.
 Finished the championship as silver medalist, Berinchyk was a part of the Ukraine national team, topped the medal table.